duck624/DoAnIE105/README.md

 # FedMIA-Repository

-### This is the official pytorch implementation of the paper:
+### This is the official pytorch implementation of the paper

 - **FedMIA: An Effective Membership Inference Attack Exploiting  "All for One" Principle in Federated Learning**
 - [Paper PDF in Arxiv](https://arxiv.org/pdf/2402.06289v2)
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

 ## Description